joannecylo/dis-skintillates/README.md

 ### What is this repository for? ###

-Repo for the CHI paper.
+Repo for the CHI Skintillates paper.

 ### People ###
 * Joanne Lo
 * Cesar Torres
-* Wilmot Li
 * Eric Paulos